Divyamsharma-18/Javascript-Code/README.md

     Understand the difference between synchronous and asynchronous programming in JavaScript, including concepts like the event loop, callbacks, promises, and `async/await`.
     File: `30.
 Synchronous & Asynchronous.js`

+31. **Query Selector**
+    Learn how to use `querySelector` to select a single element and `querySelectorAll` to select multiple elements using CSS-style selectors in JavaScript.
+    File: `31.
+Query Selector.js`

 ---